John Earnest: San Diego Synagogue Shooting Suspect Identified As 19-Year-Old White Man, Hate Crime Suspected

 John Earnest has been identified as the suspect who entered a San Diego-area synagogue and opened fire in an attack that has left one person dead and several others injured.

-Police in the city of Poway said the 19-year-old white man opened fire in what the believe was a hate crime given statements he made during or prior to the shooting.
+Police in the city of Poway said the 19-year-old white man opened fire in what they believe was a hate crime given statements he made during or prior to the shooting.
 The shooter was believed to have used what police described as an “AR-type assault weapon” in the attack.

 Esmeralda Medellin, a reporter with Telemundo, noted on Twitter that several law enforcement sources had identified the shooting suspect as John T. Earnest, a 19-year-old white man.